mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 Recommended reads are marked with an \*.

 ## Business
+* Robert D. Austin - Measuring and Managing Performance in Organizations
 * Laszlo Bock - Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead\*
+* Clayton M. Christensen - The Innovator's Dilema: When New Technologies Cause Great Firms to Fail\*
 * Tom DeMarco - Slack
 * John Doerr - Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs\*
 * Camille Fournier - The Manager's Path: A Guide For Tech Leaders Navigating